matthewfallon33/FileNameCleaner/README.md

 # FileNameCleaner
-Java program which removes both '()' and '[]' brackets from filenames.
+Command line program which removes both '()' and '[]' brackets from filenames.

 Some example strings of which the program will work on...